Discover how much smoke detector installation costs. Understand your out-of-pocket expenses so you can protect your family and home.

 May not deter those with bad intentions as much as motion-sensor and timed lighting

-High-Intensity Discharge (HID) lights are great security lights for large pieces of land or fields.
+High-intensity discharge (HID) lights are great security lights for large areas of land or fields.
 They’re commercial-grade lights that can shine light further than floodlights.
-HID lights are very bright and aren't always right for residential homes.
+However, HID lights are very bright and aren't always right for residential homes.

 Pros